 Minimum viable product

 A minimum viable product (MVP) is a concept from Lean project management.
 It’s defined as “that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”
-Some manufacturing partners ask to see a minimum viable product to help create a sample of the type of product you’re seeking to mass-produce.
+Some manufacturing partners ask for a minimum viable product to help create a sample of the product you’re seeking to mass-produce.

 Landed cost

-It’s important to know your landed cost to ensure you build in a healthy profit margin when you price your products for customers.
+Knowing your landed cost is important to ensure a healthy profit margin when pricing your products for customers.

 Minimum order quantity

-Minimum order quantity is the minimum amount that can be ordered from a manufacturing partner.
+Minimum order quantity (MOQ) is the minimum amount that can be ordered from a manufacturing partner.
 For instance, a manufacturing partner may have an MOQ of 50 units, meaning you may not place an order for fewer than 50 units with them.
-Ask if a manufacturer has an MOQ before signing an agreement in order to effectively manage your cash flow and inventory costs.
+Ask if a manufacturer has an MOQ before signing an agreement to manage your cash flow and inventory costs effectively.

 Lead time

 Lead time is the length of time it will take for the factory to produce your product.
-A lead time of two to four weeks doesn’t necessarily mean that it will take two weeks to create your order; it may be that there are other clients and orders that the factory needs to fulfill ahead of yours.
-Knowing your lead time can help ensure that you don’t run out of inventory.
+A lead time of two to four weeks doesn’t necessarily mean that it will take two weeks to create your order; there may be other clients and orders that the factory needs to fulfill ahead of yours.
+Knowing your lead time can help ensure you don’t run out of inventory.

 Production run

-A production run indicates the products that you are asking the manufacturer to make for you.
-A production run of a seasonal item, for instance, could be 1000; the factory will only produce 1000 items of the seasonal piece.
+A production run indicates the products you ask the manufacturer to make for you.
+For instance, a production run of a seasonal item could be 1000; the factory will only produce 1000 items of the seasonal piece.
 You may hear this term used in lieu of your specific project or brand: e.g., “Your production run is scheduled for first thing tomorrow morning.”

 Overs (and unders)

 An over is any piece that comes off the production line that was over the quantity that you ordered.
 Overs are common in the production process, as manufacturers will order excess inputs and raw materials to test their machines and ensure everything is properly set up for the entire production run.
-Or sometimes it’s impossible for a manufacturer to make the quantity that you’ve specified, and so they will make extra to ensure they don’t underdeliver.
+Or, sometimes a manufacturer can’t make the quantity that you’ve specified, and so they will make extra to ensure they don’t under-deliver.

 Unders are rare.
 “If setup is complicated or a manufacturer needs to run many tests, they may run out of machine time for your project, and/or they may need more than the excess testing material,” explained one manufacturing blog.
 “Running out of time or material would mean that you'd receive less than the quantity you ordered.”